 From its volcanic island beginnings, a sanctuary for the abundant marine life was born.
-Around Nacula, the coral and sea life is abundant, turtles glide through turquoise waters and many colourful fish such as beautiful parrot fish are commonly seen in our nearby waters.
+Around Nacula, the coral and sea life is abundant, turtles glide through turquoise waters and many colourful fish such as beautiful parrot fish are commonly seen.

-There are more than 100 species of birds that can be spotted throughout the Yasawas.
+There are more than one hundred species of birds that can be spotted throughout the Yasawas.
 You might even be lucky enough to witness the hunting techniques of the kingfisher, plummeting from high above the water diving for dinner.

 Perhaps the most unique and important of Fiji’s flora are its mangroves, which are flooded forests that stand in shallow water and whose roots are sunk deep into the seabed.
 Mangroves are crucial to Fiji’s geography because they strengthen the islands’ coastlines against the ravages of a warming ocean.